sachinkumaranumula/let-loose-models/README.md

-# let-loose-models
+# Let-Loose-Models (LLM)
-Let Loose Models (LLM) is my playground and test bed for evaluating LLM workflows fit for real world use-cases.
+Let Loose Models is my playground and test bed for evaluating LLM workflows fit for real world use-cases.
 Check the branches.
 Main is just boilerplate and is not usecase specific.